What are the requirements for continuing education and classroom training?

 (19) The department will only use a copy of the sponsor's attendance/completion roster as final evidence that the participant completed the training course.

-(20) The department will keep submitted rosters of the continuing education courses on file only for audit purposes.
+(20) The department will keep an electronic copy of submitted rosters of the continuing education courses on file only for audit purposes.
 The department is not responsible for the original of any completion certificate issued.

 Documentation - Out-of-state training course attendance/completion.